Ethylene glycol toxicity

 The patient had developed acute renal impairment.
 Urine protein 3.7g/L, RBC 50.
-GN screen: ANCA+ but titre negative.
+GN screen: ANCA+ but titer negative.
 They went on to have a renal biopsy.

 Immunoperoxidase: IgG, IgA, IgM, Fibrinogen, C3c, C1q: negative

 Conclusion: The features are of acute tubular injury with prominent oxalate deposition.
-While there is some evidence of glomerular ischaemia, the amount of crystal deposition is unusual for ischaemic type ATN and toxic aetiology is favoured.
+While there is some evidence of glomerular ischemia, the amount of crystal deposition is unusual for ischemic type ATN and toxic etiology is favored.
 Elucidation of possible causes, including ethylene glycol ingestion, requires clinical correlation.
 There is no evidence of glomerulonephritis or inflammatory tubulointerstitial process.
 There is no significant chronic parenchymal damage.

 Further collateral history was obtained which confirmed ingestion of ethylene glycol.